-For an excursion to the Terezín concentration camp from Prague, you have three quite different options, so you can tailor the experience to your liking:
+For an excursion to the Terezín concentration camp from Prague, you have three quite different options, so you can adjust the experience to your taste:

-2. Day trip to Terezín Concentration Camp from Prague
+- Half-day excursion to Terezín Concentration Camp from Prague - From $ 61

-This option is the most popular among people traveling to Prague.
+This is the most popularoption for people traveling to Prague.
 You will travel with a professional guide to the Terezín concentration camp and tour the interiors of this 18th century fortress converted into prisons and barracks.
-You will visit the existing museum, the crematorium, and the cemetery and see firsthand the living conditions of the Jewish people in this place.
+You will be able to visit the museum that exists today, the crematorium, and the cemetery and see firsthand the living conditions that the Jewish people had in this place.

-Without a doubt, I recommend you to do this guided tour to Terezín versus organizing the trip on your own for several reasons.
+Without a doubt, I recommend you to take this guided tour to Terezín versus organizing the trip on your own for several reasons.
 You won't have to worry about how to get there or how to get tickets, and above all you will have the explanation of a professional guide who will give context to everything you will see.
-To keep in mind, the maximum group size for this excursion is 35 people.
+Please note that the maximum group size for this tour is 35 people.

-Recommended**: If you want to visit Terezín but don't have much time to organize the tour on your own.
+- Recommended: If you want to visit Terezín but do not have much time to organize the tour on your own.

-World War II Excursion: Jewish Quarter, Terezin and Lydice
+World War II tour: Jewish Quarter, Terezín and Lídice

 This experience is designed for people who are passionate about history in general and the events of World War II in particular.
-The tour of this excursion begins with a tour of the entire Jewish quarter of Prague before driving by minivan to the Terezín concentration camp.
-There you will have a tour of all the visitable rooms, including the barracks, the prisons, the cemetery and the museum.
+The tour begins with a tour of the entire Jewish quarter of Prague, before driving by minivan to the Terezín concentration camp.
+There you will take a tour of all the visitable rooms, including the barracks, the prisons, the cemetery and the museum.